 Workshop: June 16th-17th, 2022

-The workshop is organized by the research project “The Wisdom of the Crowd”, which is funded by the Swedish Research Council and studies the epistemic significance of agreement and other questions in social epistemology.
+The workshop is organized by the research project “The Wisdom of the Crowd”, which is funded by the Swedish Research Council and studies the epistemic significance of agreement and other questions in social epistemology, in collaboration with the Uppsala Forum on Democracy, Peace and Justice.
 For any questions, please contact Olle Risberg ([email protected]) or Daniel Fogal ([email protected]).

 We hope you will join us for two exciting days of philosophy here in Uppsala!